erikdubbelboer/redis-lua-scaling-bloom-filter/README.md

 `check.lua` and `layer-check.lua`
 ---------------------------------

-The `check.lua` script check if an element is contained in the bloom filter.
+The `check.lua` and `layer-check.lua` scripts check if an element is contained in the bloom filter.

+`layer-check.lua` returns the layer the element was found in.

-It expects 4 arguments.
+These scripts expects 4 arguments.

 1. The base name of the keys to use.
-2. The initial size of the bloom filter (in number of items).
+2. The initial size of the bloom filter (in number of elements).
 3. The probability of false positives.
 4. The element to check for.